-- Shut off the engine and remove the key before checking the oil or adding oil to the crankcase. - Keep your hands, feet, face, clothing, and other body parts away from the muffler and other hot surfaces.
+- Shut off the engine before checking the oil or adding oil to the crankcase. - Do not change the engine governor setting or overspeed the engine. - Keep your hands, feet, face, clothing, and other body parts away from the muffler and other hot surfaces.